SEAME-pt/Team02-Course/docs/architecture/decisions/0002-use-jetson-nano-for-processing-and-raspberry-pi-for-display.md

-# 2. Use Jetson Nano for Processing and Raspberry Pi for Display in Car Cluster
+@page architecture_decisions2 2.
+Use Jetson Nano for Processing and Raspberry Pi for Display in Car Cluster
 Date: 2024-12-18

 ## Status